seandavi/seandavi.github.io/content/home/about.md

 # Biography

-Sean Davis is a Senior Associate Scientist at the [Center for Cancer Research](https://ccr.cancer.gov/) at the [National Cancer Institute](https://www.cancer.gov/), part of the [Intramural Research Program at the National Institutes of Health](https://irp.nih.gov/).
+I am a Senior Associate Scientist at the [Center for Cancer Research](https://ccr.cancer.gov/) at the [National Cancer Institute](https://www.cancer.gov/), part of the [Intramural Research Program at the National Institutes of Health](https://irp.nih.gov/).